Frequently Asked Questions

 New Patients

-We recommend eating a light meal 1-2 hours prior to your appointment so that you do not arrive on an empty stomach.
+Yes—we recommend eating a light meal 1–2 hours before your appointment.
+It’s best not to arrive on a completely empty or overly full stomach.

 You can wear whatever you’d like - we provide patient gowns for you to change into to make things easy & comfortable.
 We have hooks in the treatments rooms if you need to hang anything you’ve brought.